Research from the National Institute of Mental Health states that schizophrenia cannot be cured.

 Cognitive behavioral therapy, dialectical behavioral therapy, and trauma therapy can all be very helpful in order to stabilize this disorder’s symptoms.

-Treatment can be done in an inpatient, partial hospitalization, or outpatient setting.
+Treatment can be done in a residential, partial hospitalization, or intensive outpatient setting.

 The level of care that an individual should receive is normally recommended after an initial evaluation has been performed.
 A normal life is possible for patients who are facing a schizophrenia diagnosis, but they must be treated properly.